Here are informal video clips to demonstrate using our tension tool on a Porsche 944 Turbo.

 Unlike the other tension tools, we include printed instructions and have a download facility so that you have access to the latest changes.
 Yes, occasionally there are changes.
 Sometimes these have been corrections but mostly they are suggestions or clarifications that our users send to us to help support the 920X.
 Here is the link to see / download the most current version of the instructions - Version 6.183.

 This link is the change log for the instructions.
 It has overview notes and is a general history of how the instructions have been revised.

-Our tool is better - The P9201 was not designed to give you a moment-by-moment reading of your belt tension adjustment.
-To use it you would guess/set the belt's tension, mount the P9201 tool and then test the tension.
+Our tool is better - Earlier tension tools were not designed to give you a moment-by-moment reading of your belt tension adjustment.
+To use the Porsche recommended tool, you would guess/set the belt's tension, mount the earlier tool and then test the tension.
 If the reading wasn't what you wanted to see, you would remove the tool (dis-mount), adjust the tension and then re-mount the tool and re-test.
 This cycle of mount, test, dis-mount, adjust, mount, re-test... is maddening.

 We wanted a different approach: pre-set the belt, mount the tension tool, read the gauge and adjust the belt's tension per the active reading on the tool.
 Remove the tension tool.
 Done.

 Next there is cost.
 Our tension tool only $170 and we can ship it, from here in the United States, right away.

 Most of the calibration work is done during assembly but this simple reference bar allows the customer to know the tool is ready to go.
 We provide it for free instead of selling as an add-on with our tool.

 On the underside of our reference bar there is a hand-written number.
 That number is used to ensure the tool is calibrated.
 Its easy to do; just insert the bar as shown and rotate the gauges outer ring until the large needle points to the number.